Featured Folder over at #Lit-Visual-Alliance.

 they didn't become snow, that every time

-the sky writes you a love letter, yo
+the sky writes you a love letter, you don't feel evergreen

 spits black